chestfest/chestfest.github.io/README.md

 ## About
-Our service specificly provides each individual a unique program that exemplifies professional accuracy of debunking website(s) of the users concern.
+Our service specificly provides each individual a unique program that exemplifies professional accuracy.
+Our complex program debunks website(s) of the users concern.
 ### Our Mottos
 - Object-oriented
 - Performant